 Sometimes, you may find yourself in a conversation with someone whose thoughts, opinions, and feelings are completely different than yours.
-The two most obvious choices that you have in such a circumstance is to either avoid the conversation or get yourself involved in an argument.
+The two most obvious choices that you have in such a circumstance are to either avoid the conversation or get yourself involved in an argument.

-But neither of the ways are going to do the trick, which is to make the communication happen effectively while keeping the personal differences aside.
+But neither of the ways is going to do the trick, which is to make the communication happen effectively while keeping personal differences aside.
 So, what you need to do for tackling a difficult conversation is to stay relaxed and try to understand what the other person wants to say before responding.
 Also, you can practice how you respond when you get into tricky conversations that can happen with your manager or your team members.

 While communicating with your team, especially during a discussion or a meeting, you witness the flow of a significant amount of information and ideas.
 However, it’s difficult to retain all the useful information that is shared verbally with one another.
-As a result, it is likely to lose most part of the conversation that may come handy.
+As a result, it is likely to lose most parts of the conversation that may come in handy.

 To ensure that discussion brings productive results and information does not get lost, you need to note down every piece of information that seems valuable.
 This way, you can secure many ideas that otherwise would have been lost.